Search

 FFYFP Committee

 The First Five Years in Family Practice (FFYFP) Committee supports family physicians in their first five years of practice and family medicine residents’ transition into practice.
-The Committee acts as a resource to the ACFP for those in the early stages of their career.
-Consisting of family physician members from various communities throughout Alberta, the FFYFP Committee aims to specifically focus on areas that are important to family physicians in their first five years of practice.
-Our mandates include:
+The Committee acts as a resource to the ACFP for those in the early stages of their career and is a subcommittee of the Member Engagement and Recognition Committee (MERC).

-The FFYFP is looking for new faces to join the committee!
-The call is open to all those who are ready and willing to bring their practice perspectives, especially those from rural practice settings, and/or to share their diverse regional voice to the group (e.g., North, Central, Edmonton, and/or South Zones) are most welcome to become a committee member.
+The FFYFP Committee is currently looking for at least one, but up to three Members-at-Large.
+The call is open to all those who are ready and willing to bring their practice perspectives, especially those from rural practice settings, and/or to share their diverse regional voice (e.g., North, Central, Edmonton, and/or South Zones) with the group.
 Network, learn, and grow with your early career peers.
-Submit your interest today!

 Email your application to governance@acfp.ca.
 Please include a letter of interest (250 words max) and a summary of your experience or a copy of your CV.